autocar-logo

 Static image of VX2 with cloudy sky in the background

 For the first time since entering the electric two-wheeler market over three years ago, Hero MotorCorp’s Vida brand has sold 1 lakh units in a calendar year.
 As per the latest retail sales numbers on the Vahan portal, between January 1 and December 5, a total of 1,00,383 Vida e-scooters were delivered to customers.
-Additionally, total sales of Vida e-scooters have crossed 1.50 lakh units since launch in October 2022.
+Additionally, cumulative sales of Vida e-scooters have crossed 1.50 lakh units since the brand’s launch in October 2022.

 Hero’s electric sales trajectory so far